Gender Construction Kit Logo

 If you’re worried that your capacity to consent might be denied, you could consider bringing an advocate to medical appointments; this could be a friend or relative, or someone experienced in medical advocacy.

-If your capacity to consent has been denied and you want to challenge this decision, you can ask for a second opinion, request a “best interest” meeting, or make a complaint:
+If your capacity to consent has been denied and you want to challenge this decision, you can ask for a second opinion, request a “best interest” meeting, or make a complaint.
+You can find a guide on how to make a complaint and how to get support in handling a medical issue on the TransActual website.

 References